Boston Contempt of Court

 Once your divorce is finalized, both parties in the divorce are required to follow all of the court’s orders.
 These orders can include child custody, child support, spousal support, and transfer of assets or property as instructed by the court.
 If either party fails to follow the instructions outlined by the court, then he or she is considered to be in contempt of court.
 The penalty for contempt of court can be a fine, jail time, and/or the loss of your driver’s license or passport.

 At DiBella Law Offices, P.C., we understand that your divorce can be the cause of a great deal of stress and frustration.
 It can also create some financial issues as you begin a new life with a single income.
 All of these factors can compound the challenges of meeting all of the stipulations that are part of your divorce settlement.
 We are here to assist you if you need us to file a motion of contempt on your behalf, or if you are facing the charge of contempt yourself.
-Call (617) 870-0907 today to schedule a free consultation with one of our experienced attorneys.
+Call (617) 870-0907 today to schedule a free consultation at our Boston law office with one of our experienced attorneys.